Dynamic Ordered Panel Logit Models: Identification

 The proof is given in the appendix.

-Combining Proposition~\ref{prop:IDgamma}, \ref{prop:IDbeta}, and \ref{prop:IDlambda} we find that $\theta^0$ is uniquely identified from the data.
-In other words, under the regularity conditions of those propositions we can recover $\theta^0 = (\beta^0,\gamma^0,\lambda^0)$ uniquely from the distribution of $Y$ conditional on $Y_0$ and $X$.
+Combining Proposition~\ref{prop:IDgamma}, \ref{prop:IDbeta}, and \ref{prop:IDlambda}, we find that $\theta^0$ is uniquely identified from the data.
+Under the regularity conditions of those propositions, we can recover $\theta^0 = (\beta^0,\gamma^0,\lambda^0)$ uniquely from the distribution of $Y$ conditional on $Y_0$ and $X$.

 Our identification arguments in this section are constructive.
 However, they condition on special values of the regressors.
-In particular, Proposition~\ref{prop:IDgamma} conditions on the event $X_1=X_2=X_3$, which is a zero-probability event if $X$ is continously distributed (and may happen rarely even for discrete $X$).
+In particular, Proposition~\ref{prop:IDgamma} conditions on the event $X_1=X_2=X_3$, which is a zero-probability event if $X$ is continuously distributed (and may happen rarely even for discrete $X$).
 An estimator based on the identification strategy in this section would therefore in general be quite inefficient.
-In our Monte Carlo simulations and empirical application we therefore construct more general GMM estimators based on our moment conditions.
+Hence, in our Monte Carlo simulations and empirical application, we construct more general GMM estimators based on our moment conditions.